 For Value-Added Tax (VAT) purposes, exports are goods directly dispatched to a destination outside the European Union (EU) VAT area.

-The term EU VAT area means the EU with the exception of those territories that in general are parts of EU Member States, but are not regarded as being part of the EU for VAT purposes.
+The term EU VAT area means the EU with the exception of territories that are part of EU Member States but are not regarded as being part of the EU for VAT purposes.
 Further guidance contains more detailed information on these territories.

 What rate of VAT applies to exports?

 - all supplies of goods that are transported directly by or on behalf of the supplier to a destination outside the EU VAT area

 - the supply of goods that are to be dispatched or transported directly outside the EU VAT area, by or on behalf of the purchaser of the goods, where that purchaser is established outside the State.